Google Assistant Support

 - OK Google, show me action movies on Miguel’s Hopper

-- OK Google, play Game of Thrones on the Master Bedroom Wally
+- OK Google, play "The Simpsons" on the Master Bedroom Wally

 How do I record, pause, and manage the direction of playback through my Google Assistant?